leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ## Using Gnofaucet & Gnoweb to get test tokens

 Gnoweb allows us to access the aforementioned on-chain file system.
-Gnoweb will spin up a local front-end where we will find the faucet for test tokens, as well as all of the currently deployed packages and realms.
+Gnoweb will spin up a local front end where we will find the faucet for test tokens and all of the currently deployed packages and realms.

 ### Setting up Gnofaucet

 To use the faucet, we have to set it up.
-This mainly inlcudes setting a funding address for the faucet.
+This mainly includes setting a funding address for the faucet.

 To do this, we need to import a keypair with a pre-mined balance to `gnokey`.
 In the `gno.land` subfolder, run the following: